Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (required) `offer` is the offer name of the Marketplace VM image.
 * (required) `sku` is the sku name of the Marketplace VM image.
-* (optional) `reboot_on_start_task_failed` allows Batch Shipyard to reboot the compute node if case there of a transient failure in node preparation (e.g., network timeout or resolution failure).
+* (optional) `reboot_on_start_task_failed` allows Batch Shipyard to reboot the compute node in case there is a transient failure in node preparation (e.g., network timeout, resolution failure or download problem).
 This defaults to `false`.
 * (optional) `block_until_all_global_resources_loaded` will block the node from entering ready state until all Docker images are loaded.
 This defaults to `true`.
+* (optional) `transfer_files_on_pool_creation` will ingress all `files` specified in the `global_resources` section of the configuration json when the pool is created to the compute nodes of the pool.
+If this property is set to `true` then `block_until_all_global_resources_loaded` will be force disabled.
+If omitted, this property defaults to `false`.
 * (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
 If this property is absent, then an SSH user is not created with pool creation.
   * `username` is the user to create on the compute nodes.
   * `expiry_days` is the number of days from now for the account on the compute nodes to expire.
 The default is 7 days from invocation time.
-  * `ssh_public_key` is the path to an existing ssh public key to use.
-If not specified, a public/private key pair will be automatically generated only only Linux.
+  * `ssh_public_key` is the path to an existing SSH public key to use.
+If not specified, a public/private key pair will be automatically generated only on Linux.
 If this is `null` or not specified on Windows, the SSH user is not created.
   * `generate_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on